jseto/web-wish-to-go/src/posts/stories/joanna.md

 Once Joanna finished her plan, she can book flights, hotels and tours from the trip planner that you installed in your blog.
 She will not book from other random adverts she could find on the internet.
 She will book from your blog because it is so easy to do from the trip planner and because she is confident with you. **Joanna finally fell in love with your blog**.

+## Futher Reading

+You can learn more about the strategies that made Joanna fall in love in this article about [5 ways to get the most from affiliate marketing techniques](/travel-blog-monetization/how-to-improve-affiliate-marketing/) or this one descriving more in-depth [why a travel bucket list can increase your visitor's audience](/travel-blog-monetization/destination-wish-list-for-your-travel-blog/)